Finite Sample Analysis Of Dynamic Regression Parameter Learning: Electricity Consumption and Temperatures Data

 \section{Electricity Consumption and Temperatures Data}

-The raw data in \cite{electric_data_paper} contains electricity consumption levels for 20 nearby regions, also referred to as zones.
+The raw data in \cite{electric_data_paper} contains electricity consumption levels for 20 nearby areas, also referred to as zones.
 Each zone had slightly different consumption characteristics.
 All figures in Section \ref{sec:electricity_experiments} refer to Zone 1.
 However, the results are similar for all zones.
 In particular, while Figure \ref{fig:electric_zone_0_err} shows the (smoothed) prediction errors of each method over time, the total error on the test set, normalized by the number of days, for each method and each zone, is shown in Figure \ref{fig:electric_total_performance}.
 As with zone 1, adaptive methods perform better for all zones.
 STVE based estimator is better than MLE in half the cases, but the differences between STVE and MLE performance are negligible compared to errors in the stationary regression or OG.
-Note that Zone 9 is known to be an industrial zone \citep{electric_data_blog} where the load does not significantly depend on the temperature, hence the higher error rates for all the methods.

-All the data in the dataset is for the period Jan-$2004$ to Jun-$2008$.
-We note that there are missing values of the load in the data, for 9 non-consecutive weeks (out of about 234 weeks total).
-All methods discussed here, including STVE, can naturally incorporate missing values, as discussed in Appendix \ref{sec:missing_values}.

-We have observed, as shown in Figure \ref{fig:electic_staionary_first_second}, that regressions fit to the first and the second halves of the data differ.
-One immediate reason for the dependence of the load on temperature to change with time is that the load simply grows with time (assuming the temperatures do not exhibit a trend of the same magnitude).
-Indeed, it is easy to verify that there is an upward trend in the overall load (see Figure \ref{fig:electric_consumption_trend}).
-However, the upward trend is non-uniform in temperature, since the parabolas in Figure \ref{fig:electic_staionary_first_second} are not a shift of each other by a constant.
-In any case, these observations show that the temperature/load dependence does change with time, and it is of interest to track it via online regression.

 In the rest of this section we discuss the preprocessing of the data.
 The raw data contains hourly consumption levels for the 20 zones, and hourly temperatures from 11 weather stations with unspecified locations in the region.
 Here we are only interested in the total daily consumption -- the total consumption over all hours of the day -- for each zone.
 For each station we also consider the average daily temperature for the day.
 Moreover, since the average daily temperatures at different stations are strongly correlated ($\rho \geq 0.97$ for all pairs of stations), we only consider a single daily number, $v_t$ -- an average temperature across all hours of the day and all stations.